slgriff/mindex-java-code-challenge/NOTES.md

     - if string-ly typed
         - dealing with consistency of "YYYY-MM-DD", "YYYY-DD-MM", "MM/DD/YYYY", etc in data
         - validation of date field and subcomponents
-    - is timestamp portion useful
+    - is timestamp portion useful?
         - assumed not necessary for this usecase
     - Chose to use Java Date object
 - Validation of employee ID for creation of compensation records is not performed